José Tolentino de Mendonça

 José Tolentino Calaça de Mendonça (born 15 December 1965) is a Portuguese prelate of the Catholic Church.
 A theologian and university professor, he is also regarded as one of the most original voices of modern Portuguese literature and a Catholic intellectual.
 His work includes poetry, essays and plays that he signs José Tolentino Mendonça.

 He was appointed prefect of the Dicastery for Culture and Education and Grand Chancellor of the Pontifical Institute for Christian Archaeology in September 2022.
 An archbishop since July 2018, he was Archivist and Librarian of the Holy Roman Church from 2018 to 2022.
 Pope Francis created him cardinal on 5 October 2019.
 Since 2020, he has been a member of the Third Order of Saint Dominic.

 Biography

-Family
+Early life and family

-The youngest of five children, de Mendonça was born on the island of Madeira, Portugal on 15 December 1965.
+The youngest of five children, de Mendonça was born in Funchal on the island of Madeira, Portugal on 15 December 1965.
 He spent his earliest years in Angola, in several coastal towns where his father was a fisherman.
 He left Africa at the age of nine when Portugal withdrew from its African colonies.